jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

 (1) If a body corporate commits an offence under section 31, every director, and every person concerned in the management of the body corporate, also commits an offence under that section if it is proved that—
   (a) the act or omission that constituted the offence took place with the director’s or person’s authority, permission, or consent; or
   (b) the director or person knew or should have known that the offence was to be or was being committed and failed to take all reasonable steps to prevent or stop it.
-(2) Every person to whom subsection (1) applies is liable on summary conviction to the fine specified in section 31.
+(2) Every person to whom subsection (1) applies is liable on conviction to the fine specified in section 31.
 (3) A person may be convicted of the offence even though the body corporate has not been charged with that offence or a similar offence.

 ### 36 Presumption as to authority